bartenbach/buttbutt/README.md

 ## Special Thanks:
 - *BullShark* - for ideas, showing me buttbot, and the name 'buttbutt'
 - *Klong* - for tons of contributions and several commits
-- *ebolahats* - for being a rubber duck
+- *ebolahats* - for being a rubber duck and for several commits
 - *MandL27* - for breaking the bot and pointing out what's annoying